vjeromel276/learn-tfjs/README.md

 - [**Chapter 8** _Training Models_](https://github.com/GantMan/learn-tfjs/tree/master/chapter8) - Train your first model from data.
 See the simplest model architecture for the simplest problem.
 You train directly in the browser!
 - [**Chapter 9** _Classification Models & Data Analysis_](https://github.com/GantMan/learn-tfjs/tree/master/chapter9) - Data isn't always clean.
 Learn how to build a notebook, visualize, and extract features from your data by solving who would survive the Titanic.
 - [**Chapter 10** _Image Training_](https://github.com/GantMan/learn-tfjs/tree/master/chapter10) - Bring in some advanced concepts for feature extraction via convolutions.
 Understand and learn how to build more advanced models on Node.js and implement those models in the browser.
 - [**Chapter 11** _Transfer Learning_](https://github.com/GantMan/learn-tfjs/tree/master/chapter11) - Learn what transfer learning is and utilize it.
-Transfer learn with a several methods and see the benefit with small datasets.
+Transfer learn with several methods and see the benefit with small datasets.
 - [**Chapter 12** _Dicify - Capstone Project_](https://github.com/GantMan/learn-tfjs/tree/master/chapter12) - Utilize all the skills you've learned.
 Compose a dataset and train a model to create art out of dice.